philips-software/docker-ci-scripts/README.md

 - If required, the image is sign with [cosign](https://github.com/sigstore/cosign).
 - If required, a provenance file is created according to the [SLSA.dev](https://slsa.dev) specifications.
 - If required, the provenance file is attached to the container.
 - If required, a SBOM file is created according to the [SPDX](https://spdx.dev) specifications.
-We're using [VMWare Tern](https://github.com/tern-tools/tern) for that.
+We're using [VMWare Tern](https://github.com/tern-tools/tern) for that. (very slow at the moment)
 - If required, the SBOM file is attached to the container.

 In every docker container there are two files to the build context: